Time Instability of the Fama-French Multifactor Models: An International Evidence: Introduction

 \section{Introduction}

-Financial economists have recognized \citetapos{fama1993cr} three-factor (FF3) model as a {\it{de facto}} standard framework for explaining cross-sectional equity returns.
-Many previous studies show that the FF3 model is effective in explaining stock returns, not only in the U.S. but also in other developed countries and regions (i.e., \citet{fama1993cr}; \citet{jagannathan1998rlr}; \citet{arshanapalli1998map}).
+Financial economists have recognized \citetapos{fama1993crf} three-factor (FF3) model as a {\it{de facto}} standard framework for explaining cross-sectional equity returns.
+Many previous studies show that the FF3 model is effective in explaining stock returns, not only in the U.S. but also in other developed countries and regions (i.e., \citet{fama1993crf}; \citet{jagannathan1998rlr}; \citet{arshanapalli1998map}).
 However, some studies point out the existence of new empirical regularities, such as the profitability premium (\citet{novy2013osv}) and the investment premium (\citet{titman2004cis}; \citet{anderson2006eec}).
-Subsequently, \citet{fama2015ffa} propose a five-factor (FF5) model that adds two risk factors representing the new empirical regularities to the FF3 model.
-Further, \citet{fama2016daf,fama2018cf} construct a six-factor (FF6) model that also considers the momentum premium (\citet{jegadeesh1993rbw}).

-\citet{fama2017itf} examine whether the FF5 model is appropriate for explaining stock returns in 23 developed markets grouped into four regions (North America, Europe, Japan, and Asia-Pacific).
-They argue that the FF5 model works well to explain the stock returns in North America, Europe, and Japan regions.
+Subsequently, \citet{fama2015ffa} propose a five-factor (FF5) model that adds two risk factors representing the new empirical regularities to the FF3 model. \citet{fama2017itf} examine whether the FF5 model is appropriate for explaining stock returns in 23 developed markets grouped into four regions (North America, Europe, Japan, and Asia-Pacific).
+They argue that the FF5 model works well to explain the stock returns in the regions.
 However, some literature has obtained opposite results to \citet{fama2017itf}, in that the FF5 model is not effective for explaining the stock returns in developed countries. \citet{foye2018tav} shows that the FF3 and FF5 models are unable to offer a convincing description of U.K. stock returns, while \citet{kubota2018dff} conclude that the FF5 is not the best benchmark pricing model of Japanese stock returns.
 Therefore, the effectiveness of Fama--French multi-factor models is controversial.